 - Cultural understanding: the capacity to demonstrate understanding of alternative cultural perspectives acquired through coursework, study abroad, and other cross-cultural experiences.

 The Bachelor of Arts with a major in German requires a minimum of 120 s.h., including at least 30 s.h. of work for the major.
 Students must maintain a grade-point average (GPA) of at least 2.00 in all courses for the major and in all UI courses for the major.
 They also must complete the College of Liberal Arts and Sciences GE CLAS Core.
-Students who plan to earn licensure to teach in elementary and/or secondary schools should see "Teacher Licensure" below.
+Students who plan to earn licensure to teach in elementary and/or secondary schools should see the "Teacher Licensure" section that follows.

 A maximum of 15 s.h. of approved transfer credit may be counted toward the major, including study abroad coursework.
-Students may count up to 21 s.h. earned from the Academic Year in Freiburg program toward the major in German.
+Students may count up to 18 s.h. earned from the Academic Year in Freiburg program toward the major in German.

 Course # | Title | Hours |